Types of fish in Uganda: Marbled Lungfish

 The Marbled Lungfish (Protopterus aethiopicus) is a lungfish of the family Protopteridae.
 It is found in Eastern and Central Africa, as well as the Nile region.
 In Uganda, it lives in the Nile basin, including lakes such as Albert, Edward, Victoria, Nabugabo, and Kyoga.
 It is locally known as "Emamba".

 Mudfish

 Mudfish are locally known as "Ensonzi".
 They are a kind of catfish common in East African swamps.
-Once caught, they are individually rolled up and several of them in a row are put on a stick and then smoke dried.
+Once caught, they are individually rolled up and several of them in a row are put on a stick and then smoke-dried.
 They are mostly put in ground nut soup to add a flavor of fish.

 Sprat

 Sprat is locally known as "Enkejje" in the central region.
 It is fished near the shore.
-Several of them in a row are put on a stick, dried and sold in markets.
-Sprat is usually fried and eaten as source but mostly prepared in ground nut soup.
+Several of them in a row are put on a stick, dried and sold in local markets.
+Sprat is usually fried and eaten in soups, sauces and stews but it's mostly prepared in groundnut or peanut sauce locally referred to as "Ebinyeebwa" in central Uganda.